tempflip/CarND-Behavioral-Cloning-P3/writeup_template.md

 I'm not using the data provided by udacity, but collected it myself.
 The reaseon for doing this I wanted to see the difference between trainig on different about and quality of data.
 I'm both using track 1 and track 2 data.

 I'm loading all the data into a pandas DataFrame.
 I'm throwing away the points which has a steering angle less than +-0.2 .
-The reason for this that the points which has a 0 steering angle can't improve the model at all; and I've noticed that if I train only on relatively higher steering angles, I can better results.
+The reason for this that the points which has a 0 steering angle can't improve the model at all; and I've noticed that when I train only on relatively higher steering angles, I get better results.

+## The generator

 I'm using a generator function for loading the images, as I wanted to create a scaleble way to load images into the memory.
+The generator does one pre-processing steps:
+It returns for every image 2 image: the original image and a left/righ flipped image with a negative steering angle.
+It helps to normalize the amount of left/right turns in the training dataset.

 ## Model Architecture